 The Heart & Vascular Institute-Memorial City partners with a number of physicians in the community to diagnose and treat peripheral vascular disease (PVD), also called peripheral arterial disease, a form of atherosclerosis - the hardening and narrowing of the arteries caused by the gradual buildup of fatty deposits and other substances.
 A 15 minute skin perfusion test can be performed in the physician's office to determine if blood flow is restricted in an artery.
 Narrowing of the arteries caused by atherosclerosis can usually be treated by numerous minimally invasive procedures which are performed in our Heart & Vascular Institute.

 In August 2011, US News & World Report released their list of the top 1,000 cardiologists in the United States.
 Houston represented well, with 54 physicians on the list.
 Among those were four affiliated with the Heart & Vascular Institute-Memorial City:

 U.S. News Top Doctors was developed in collaboration with Castle Connolly Medical Ltd., publisher of America's Top Doctors®.
 Physicians are chosen primarily based on a peer review process and patient feedback.
 Any licensed doctor in the country can make nominations at any time.

-The Heart & Vascular Institute-Memorial City will soon feature a lab that supports integrated surgical and catheterization procedures.
-The hybrid lab will be equipped with the lighting, sterile field, and anesthesia capabilities required for open-heart surgeries coupled with the sophisticated imaging technology to support the most advanced percutaneous cardiovascular interventions.
-Cardiovascular surgeons and interventional cardiologists will be able to perform collaborative procedures on patients simultaneously, potentially reducing the need for multiple surgeries.
+The Heart & Vascular Institute-Memorial City features a lab that supports integrated surgical and catheterization procedures.
+The hybrid lab is equipped with the lighting, sterile field, and anesthesia capabilities required for open-heart surgeries coupled with the sophisticated imaging technology to support the most advanced percutaneous cardiovascular interventions.
+Cardiovascular surgeons and interventional cardiologists are able to perform collaborative procedures on patients simultaneously, potentially reducing the need for multiple surgeries.